oracle-livelabs/oml/oml-restapi-services/omls-data-bias/omls-data-bias.md

 ### Objectives

 In this lab, you will:
-* Create and Run a Data Bias Detection Job
 * Create and run a data bias detection job
-* View the details of the data bias job
+* View details of the data bias detection job
 * Query the output table to view the data bias details detected for the sensitive features